0xf0ad/modelLoader/README.md

 '''

-(for now the animation is not yat implemented so you can only view 3D models at T-Pose)
+(for now the animation is not yat implemented so you can only view 3D models at T-Pose) (dont try to run the program whitout running a display server, it wont work, I tried it :) )

 ## keybinding